brianmcn/Zelda1RandoTools/doc/use.md

 such as an unreachable key in the middle of a circle-moat room when I don't have the ladder, then I use the FloorDropDetail UI to capture that specific bit of information.)

-The MonsterDetail and FloorDropDetail information appear as tiny icons in the corners of rooms on the map.
-If you want to briefly make these icons larger and see a legend, you can mouse-hover the button in the very bottom right of the dungeon tab.
-If you want to permanently keep the icons on their larger size, click that button to toggle the size.

 While the vast majority of RoomType choices represent staircases (e.g. transport 2, item basement), NPCs (e.g. bomb ugrade, hungry Goriya), or geometry- blockers (e.g. chutes, moats), there are also four special RoomTypes to mark the entrance to the dungeon, along with which direction you entered from.
 As a convenience, the very first room you left-click on in the dungeon will automatically become the 'Dungeon entrance (from south)' tile, as this is the most